maurerbot/devgrants/open-grants/open-proposal-semantic-graph.md

 ## Value

-Please describe in more detail why this proposal is valuable for the IPFS ecosystem.
-Answer the following questions:
-- What are the benefits to getting this right?
-- What are the risks if you don't get it right?
-- What are the risks that will make executing on this project difficult?

-This section should be 1-3 paragraphs long.

-Early value of a semantic layer on IPFS would, at the very least, improve the user experience for individuals by providing a familar way of storing and retrieving content bound to their context.
+Early value of a semantic layer on IPFS would, at the very least, improve the user experience for individuals by providing a familiar way of storing and retrieving content bound to their context.
 Within their context, users can describe content in arbitrary ways including relationships that link off to other content creating a semantic graph.

-These graphs can be exported and imported across contexts meaning, overtime, a global ontology will begin to emerge.
+These graphs can be added and retrieved across to the network meaning, overtime, a global ontology will begin to emerge as a distributed index.
+The utility of this index would allow novel ways of building applications.

-The content is described by the user is also made searchable    This action of exporting enables
+Imagine a financial institution defining an append only IPLD node called an "account" that can be retrieved by third-party fintechs through authorization via account holder signing keys and multikey encryption for more secure open banking.
+Or an data scientists linking WASM powered notebooks to datasets with static schemas across governance boundaries and only yielding the results to a new node.
+Or data engineers assembling data pipelines with idempotent and append-only intermediaries with schema on read and write for more stable transforms and distributed data lake.
+THe list goes on.

+The risks of not getting this right are the ongoing poorly maintained, centralized datasets containing private information being shared with multiple parties with no governance other than one-sided terms and conditions and privacy policies.

+What makes this project difficult is choosing the right interfaces, models, and patterns to make this project scale effectively.
+Not getting this right may mean a poor user experience and therefore poor adoption.

 ## Deliverables

 Please describe in details what your final deliverable for this project will be.
 Include a specification of the project and what functionality the software will deliver when it is finished.

+### IPSG

+An open source library as a configurable extension/plugin embedded into or wrapping the IPFS daemon.

+#### Functionality

+This library will add new functionality to existing IPFS operations

 ## Development Roadmap